 As mentioned above, CBD, or cannabidiol, is a type of cannabinoid, a group of compounds found in the cannabis plant.

-Cannabinoids act on the endocannabinoid system in the human body, a system that controls or influences a large range of functions, from digestion to sleep cycles.
+Cannabinoids act on the endocannabinoid system in the human body, a system that controls or influences a large range of functions, including:

 Taking CBD can therefore promote better health and wellbeing in a variety of ways.